-Sr. No Name Category 1 Non-Executive Chairman's office The Company does not have a Non-Executive Chairman 2 Shareholders Rights As the quarterly, half yearly and yearly financial results are published in the newspapers and are also posted on the website of Stock Exchanges and website of the Company, the same are not being sent to the shareholders.
-3 Audit Qualifications The Company's Financial Statements for FY 2022-23 is unmodified.
+S. No. Particulars Status 1 Non-Executive Chairman's office The Company does not have a Non-Executive Chairman 2 Shareholders Rights As the quarterly, half yearly and yearly financial results are published in the newspapers and are also posted on the website of Stock Exchanges and website of the Company, the same are not being sent to the shareholders.
+3 Audit Qualifications The Company's Financial Statements for FY 2023-24 is unmodified.
 4 Separate posts of Chairman and MD or CEO There is a separate post of Chairman, Managing Director / CEO.

-(t) Means of Communication: -
+(t) Means of Communication:

 i.
-Financials Results: -
+Financials Results:

-The quarterly / half yearly / yearly financial results (unaudited / audited) are normally published in Financial Express English and Gujarati, Ahmedabad Edition.
+The quarterly / half yearly / yearly financial results (unaudited / audited) are normally published in Financial Express English and Gujarati, Ahmedabad and Mumbai Edition.

 ii.
-Website Display: -
+Website Display:

-The Company's official news releases, presentations to analysts and institutional investors, policies, financial results, all information submitted to stock exchanges, etc. are displayed on the Company's website https://euro7000.com.
+The Company's official news releases, presentations to analysts and institutional investors, policies, financial results, all information submitted to stock exchanges, etc. are displayed on the Company's website www.euro7000.com.

 iii.
-Green Initiative for Paperless Communications: -
+Green Initiative for Paperless Communications:

-To support the "Green Initiative in the Corporate Governance", by the Ministry of Corporate Affairs (MCA), the Company has sent the soft copies of Annual Report 2022-23 to those members whose Email IDs were registered with the Depository Participants (DP) after informing them suitably.
+To support the "Green Initiative in the Corporate Governance", by the Ministry of Corporate Affairs (MCA), the Company has sent the soft copies of Annual Report 2023-24 to those members whose Email IDs were registered with the Depository Participants (DP) after informing them suitably.

-12. GENERAL SHAREHOLDER INFORMATION: -
+12. GENERAL SHAREHOLDER INFORMATION:

-Annual General Meeting: 22.09.2023 Financial Year: April 01, 2022 to March 31, 2023 Date of Book Closure: 16.09.2023 to 22.09.2023 Record Date for Dividend: 15.09.2023 Dividend Payment Date: 29.09.2023 Listing Details: Equity Shares are listed on the following Stock Exchanges: BSE Limited, Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai - 400 001.
-The Annual Listing Fees for the year 2022-2023 has been paid to the said Stock Exchanges Stock Code: BSE Ltd. - 514448 ISIN Number: INE577D01013 Corporate Identification Number (CIN): L24229GJ1993PLC020879 Registrar and Share Transfer Link Intime India Private Limited Agent: C 101, 247 Park, L. B. S. Marg, Vikhroli (West), Mumbai - 400083.
+30th September, 2024 at 10.30 a.m. through Video Conferencing /Other Audio Visual Means (VC).

+April 01, 2023 to March 31, 2024

+23rd September, 2024

+After 30th September, 2024, if approved by the members in the ensuing Annual General Meetng.

+Equity Shares are listed on the following Stock Exchanges:

+BSE Limited, Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai - 400 001.

+The Annual Listing Fees for the year 2023-24 has been paid to the said Stock Exchanges.

+BSE Ltd. - 514448

+INE577D01013

+L24229GJ1993PLC020879

+Link Intime India Private Limited

+C 101, 247 Park, L. B. S. Marg, Vikhroli (West),

+Mumbai - 400083.

 Tel: +91 22 4918 6270, Fax: +91 22 4918 6060

-Share Transfer System: Link Intime India Private Limited, Mumbai, is Registrar & Share Transfer Agent of the Company.
+Link Intime India Private Limited, Mumbai, is Registrar & Share Transfer Agent of the Company.
 The Share Transfer and Share Dematerialization is processed by Link Intime India Private Limited, Mumbai.
-The transfer of shares in Depository mode need not be approved by the Company.
-Refer Table A & B Distribution of Shareholding & Category-wise Distribution: Dematerialization of shares and liquidity: As on 31 st March, 2023, 99.74% of th ₹ 10/- each) is held in Demat form e of Equity Shares of Mode No. of Equity Shares % to Total Share Capital Physical 31143 0.26 Electronic A. NSDL 4182885 34.86 B. CDSL 7785972 64.88 Total 12000000 100.00 Outstanding GDR / ADR / Warrants or any Convertible Instruments and their likely impact on Equity: NIL Plant Locations: Plot No. 873, Village Santej, Tal.
-Ka lol, Dist.
-Gandhinagar, Gujarat382 2 721.
-Address for Correspondence: All enquiries, clarification and cor Secretary and Compliance Officer: • ed to the Company Mr. Manish Jain, Company Secreta 1104-1112,ELITE,Opp.ShapathHexa, Bridge, S.G.
-Highway, Ahmedabad Phone: (02764)286327 Email: info@ Nr.Sola Over - 380 060.
+The transfer of shares in

+Depository mode ne Depository mode need not be approved by the Company.

+Distribution of Shareholding Refer Table A & B

+& Category-wise Distribution:

+Dematerialization of shares As on 31 st March, 2 2024, 100% of the p paid-up share capital

+and liquidity: (face value of Equity Shares of Rs.
+10/- e ach) is held in Demat

+form with NSDL and CDSL.

+Mode No. of Equity % to Total Share

+Shares Capital

+Physical 29043 0.24

+Electronic

+A. NSDL 4083309 34.03

+B. CDSL 7887648 65.73

+Total 12000000 100.00

+Outstanding GDR / ADR / NIL

+Warrants or any Convertible

+Instruments and their likely

+impact on Equity:

+Plant Locations: Plot No. 873, Village Santej, Tal.
+Kalol, Dist.
+Gandhinagar,

+Gujarat382 721

+Address for All enquiries, clarification and correspondence should be

+Correspondence: addressed to the Company Secretary and Compliance Officer:

+Mrs. Taial Varda Company Sacretary & Compliance Officer

+Mrs. Tejal Varde, Company Secretary & Compliance Officer 1104-1112, ELITE, Opp.
+ShapathHexa, Nr.
+Sola Over

+Bridge, S.G.
+Highway, Ahmedabad - 380 060.

+Phone: (02764)286327 Email: info@euro7000.com

+1 Holle.
+(02/04)20032/ Ellidii. iiii0@eui0/000.com